RationAI/xopat/docker/php/README.md

 ### Simple Setup

-Run ``docker compose up`` with optionally detached mode `-d` to spin up a standalone php deployment.
+Run ``docker compose -f docker/php/docker-compose.yml up`` from the project root with optionally detached mode `-d` to spin up a standalone php deployment (or run `compose.sh`)`.
 Note that environmental variables are copied from ``/env`` and must be set up beforehand.
 Optionally, you can modify the compose file and override ``XOPAT_ENV`` with custom env file path, or providing directly the string contents.